hekimoghlu/hekimoghlu/README.md

-# 👋 Hey there, I'm Tunjay "Hekimoghlu" Akbarli
+# 🫡 Reporting in: Tunjay "Hekimoghlu" Akbarli

 ### 🧠 Teenage Founder · All-in-one Architect · Former Gray Hat Hacker · Proud to be an Azerbaijani